 I graduated from United in the spring of 2010 with a Master’s of Divinity.
 I was commissioned as a Provisional Elder in the UMC at the WV Annual Conference in June 2010.
 It was a hectic three years.
 The most important thing I learned in seminary is that we must all continue growing in our prayer life, in our devotional life, in our Bible reading, and in our sabbath time.
 I was ordained as an elder in the United Methodist Church in June of 2013.

 Diane and I loved our six years serving and serving with the people of the Mason UMC, and the entire Bend Area of West Virginia and Ohio.
 We appreciate the prayers, love, and support of the church and the people of the area.
 In July of 2013, Diane and I moved here to the outskirts of Cumberland, MD to serve Jesus with the congregation of Wesley Chapel in Short Gap, WV.
-We have been serving Wesley Chapel since then, continuing in mission to our community and the world.
+We have been serving Wesley Chapel since then, continuing in mission to our community and the world, hoping to begin our tenth year here this July.
 We now host mission teams and invite you to contact us if you are interested in bringing a team!

-I have volunteered with the Short Gap VFC since 2018.
+I have volunteered with the Short Gap VFC since 2018 as an ambulance driver after serving the previous 5 years as their chaplain.
 In October of 2019 I began taking EMT classes and in June of 2020 I passed the National Registry test to become a NREMT.

 We continue to be excited about what God has done and to see what else God does in and through us and the congregation here.